Domestic violence: criminal justice system ‘not suitable for purpose’, says Coroner

 Education programs for Aboriginal youth need “careful evaluation and considerable action”, says Judge Cavanagh.

-He heads his conclusion of the role of the criminal justice system “Not Suitable for Purpose”.
+He heads his conclusion on the role of the criminal justice system “Not Suitable for Purpose”.
 It may have a part to play but it “does not deal with the important questions of WHY it happens and WHY it is getting worse”, which are fundamental to “finding the means to protect women”.

 In his view, some of the answers “are likely to be found in the significant socio-economic disadvantage experienced by Aboriginal communities in the Northern Territory”.